 Art Store: Legendary Pearl Paint Resurrected During Art Basel Miami

-Barry Fellman’s Art Store recreates, the central core of the last remaining Pearl Paint Art Supply Store.
-Art Store is a life size installation comprised of the original paints, inks, pastels, brushes, supplies, display cases and store fixtures from Pearls largest store, all rescued from the Company’s liquidators.
+Barry Fellman’s Art Store recreates the central core of the last remaining Pearl Paint Art Supply Store.
+Art Store is a life size installation comprised of the original paints, inks, pastels, brushes, supplies, display cases, and store fixtures from Pearls largest store, all rescued from the company’s liquidators.
 The 25 store chain became an icon of the art world shortly after opening its first store in New York over 80 years ago.
-It closed its doors for good at the end of 2014 after suffering a painful bankruptcy.
+Its loss has caused many tears to be shed throughout arts communities nationwide.

 Miami New Times Review Installation Photographs Press Release

 Spirit of Place: Darby Bannard

 with John Bailly, Jacqueline Gopie, and Kathleen Staples